storybookjs/marko/docs/addons/writing-addons.md

 <!-- prettier-ignore-end -->

-Making this change helps Storybook's addon registration.
-By design Storybook looks for either a `preset.js` or a `register.js` file located at the root level.
-Omitting this file would require additional configuration from the addon consumer.
+This auto-registers the addon without any additional configuration from the user.
+Storybook looks for either a `preset.js` or a `register.js` file located at the root level.

 ### Packaging and publishing

-With the example above we showed how to create a bare-bones addon.
-Before publishing and distributing your own addon make sure you have met the following requirements:
+Now that you've seen how to create a bare-bones addon, let's see how to share it with the community.
+Before we begin, make sure your addon meets the following requirements:

-- A `package.json file` with metadata about the addon.
+- `package.json file` with metadata about the addon
-- Peer dependencies of `react` and `@storybook/addons`.
+- Peer dependencies of `react` and `@storybook/addons`
-- A `preset.js` file at the root level written as an ES5 module.
+- `preset.js` file at the root level written as an ES5 module
-- A `src` directory containing the ES6 addon code.
+- `src` directory containing the ES6 addon code
-- A `dist` directory containing transpiled ES5 code on publish.
+- `dist` directory containing transpiled ES5 code on publish
-- A [GitHub](https://github.com/) account to host your code.
+- [GitHub](https://github.com/) account to host your code
-- A [NPM](https://www.npmjs.com/) account to publish the addon.
+- [NPM](https://www.npmjs.com/) account to publish the addon

-For a good template of an addon that meets the requirements above, check out [storybook-addon-outline](https://www.npmjs.com/package/storybook-addon-outline).

-### Next steps
+For example, check out [storybook-addon-outline](https://www.npmjs.com/package/storybook-addon-outline) to see a project that meets these requirements.

+### More guides and tutorials

 In the previous example, we introduced the structure of an addon, but barely scratched the surface of what addons can do.

 To dive deeper we recommend [Learn Storybook’s “creating addons”](https://www.learnstorybook.com/intro-to-storybook/react/en/creating-addons/) tutorial.
 It’s an excellent walkthrough that covers the same ground as the above introduction, but goes further and leads you through the full process of creating a realistic addon.

-Or [how to build a Storybook addon](https://www.chromatic.com/blog/how-to-build-a-storybook-addon/) blog post that guides you through the steps of creating a standalone addon in great length.
+[How to build a Storybook addon](https://www.chromatic.com/blog/how-to-build-a-storybook-addon/) shows you how to create a standalone addon in great detail.

 ### Dev kits